moe399/todoApp/README.md

 -   State management with React Context API
 -   Form handling with React Hook Form

 Thank you for checking out my repo!
-I hope you find this project helpful and insightful.